CloudLabsAI-Azure/hack-in-a-day-challenges/knowledge-navigator-agent (internal-copilot)/challenge-1.md

 <validation step="1b18cb99-3de1-4ea8-8c3f-1839a06f8bf4" />

-> **Congratulations** on completing the task!
+> **Congratulations** on completing the Challenge!
 Now, it's time to validate it.
 Here are the steps:
-> - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+> - Hit the Validate button for the corresponding Challenge.
+If you receive a success message, you can proceed to the next Challenge.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help.